user-none/csotools/format.md

 - v1 uses `0` for deflate and `1` for uncompressed data.
 - v2 used `0` for deflate and `1` for LZ4.

+If using zlib to compress with deflate the `wbits` parameter must be set to `-15`.

 ## Data

 Compressed or uncompressed data.